manujgrover71/Coding_Assignments/Project/Readme.md

 # Mint (Modular Int)
-Mint is a static C library which mimics the primary data type integer in C but all the operations on the mint are done with respect to a modulo value.
+Mint is a C helper file which mimics the primary data type integer in C but all the operations on the mint are done with respect to a modulo value.

 ## Specifications
-- Mint.c is the static library file, just import the file in your project and enjoy all the features :rocket:
+- Mint.h is the header file containing all the declarations, just import the file in your project and enjoy all the features :rocket:
+- Mint.c is file which contains all the implementation of functions.

 ## Setup
 Clone the repository.